 These are the five lessons I learned the hard way as a career coach.

-School teaches us everything except how to manage our careers.
+School teaches us everything except how to get a job and manage our careers.
 As a result, nobody enters the professional world with the right set of skills and abilities to successfully manage their careers.
+In many cases, professionals spend years following outdated advice or relying on guesswork, only to realize that they’ve been unknowingly sabotaging their own success.

 Unfortunately, it isn't until a person makes a major mistake or has a career setback that they seek coaching.
 Only then do they have the aha moment that they need to close the gap in their knowledge and abilities so they can get back on track.